© Japanese Society of Pathology and John Wiley & Sons Australia, Ltd

 Pathology International is the official English journal of the Japanese Society of Pathology, publishing articles of excellence in human and experimental pathology.
 The Journal focuses on the morphological study of the disease process and/or mechanisms.
-For human pathology, morphological investigation receives priority but manuscripts describing the result of any ancillary methods (cellular, chemical, immunological and molecular biological) that compliment the morphology are accepted.
-Manuscripts on experimental pathology that approach pathologenesis or mechanisms of disease processes are expected to report on the data obtained from models using cellular, biochemical, molecular biological, animal, immunological or other methods in conjunction with morphology.
-Manuscripts that report data on laboratory medicine (clinical pathology) without significant morphological contribution are not accepted.
+For human pathology, morphological investigation receives priority but manuscripts describing the result of any ancillary methods (cellular, chemical, immunological and molecular biological) that complement the morphology are accepted.
+Manuscript on experimental pathology that approach pathologenesis or mechanisms of disease processes are expected to report on the data obtained from models using cellular, biochemical, molecular biological, animal, immunological or other methods in conjunction with morphology.
+Manuscripts handling cytopathology are also considered for publication.

 Editorial Review and Acceptance

 Submitted manuscripts are first read by Associate Editors.
 At this stage, some reports may be declined.
 The others are sent for peer review to two or three reviewers, who are usually selected from Editorial Board members.
 The Associate Editors decide whether to accept, request a revision or reject based on the reviewers’ comments and their own judgment.

 Pathology International is committed to integrity in scientific research and recognizes the importance of maintaining the highest ethical standards.